 Train and station operators are required by their operating licences to establish and comply with a procedure for handling complaints relating to licensed activities from customers and potential customers.
-This procedure is known as the 'complaints handling procedure' (CHP) and it is approved and monitored by ORR.
+This procedure is known as the 'complaints handling procedure' (CHP).

 To monitor for compliance and the effectiveness of individual CHPs we will use evidence such as:

 - Core data sets, including information on the number, type, and underlying cause of complaints.

 - The ease with which passengers can make complaints, for example the accessibility of website information, passenger information provided at stations and information made available through social media.

 - Other relevant information published by licence holders such as the level of proactivity around communicating entitlements to compensation.

 - Feedback from Transport Focus, London TravelWatch, the Rail Ombudsman and other third parties including, for example, the results of mystery shopping exercises.

 - Bespoke research conducted by ORR or in conjunction with Transport Focus and London TravelWatch.